 Firstly, it’s essential to check your boiler manual before you begin to re-pressurise the boiler.
 Every boiler is different, so go for the manufacturer’s instructions first.
 Many manufacturers also post instructional videos on their website for how to repressurise your boiler, so check them too for a step-by-step visual guide.

-- First, switch off your boiler and give it sufficient time to cool.
+- Switch off your boiler and give it sufficient time to cool.

 - Check the filling loop, making sure both ends are attached and secure.

-- Then, open the two valves, you should hear the mains cold water entering the system
+- Open the two valves, you should hear the mains cold water entering the system

 - Keep the valves open until the pressure reading on your boiler gets to 1.5 bar.

-- Then, close both valves, one at a time.
+- Close both valves, one at a time.

 - Switch the boiler back on.
 You may also need to press the reset button, depending on your boiler.

-- Then, undo the filling loop, catching any water left in the loop.
+- Undo the filling loop, catching any water left in the loop.

 - Clean and keep the filling loop in a safe place.